Fire Alarm Installation Cost

 Labour Costs and Timescales

 You can probably fit a battery-powered alarm yourself.
-However, if you don't feel confident in doing so, you can hire any tradesperson who is willing to do the job for you.
+However, if you don't feel confident, you can hire any tradesperson willing to do the job for you.
 They will probably charge you for no more than an hour of your time.

-So, the cost will vary depending on where you are and the tradesperson you choose.
-A price of £30 - £50 would be reasonable.
-The job should take no more than ½ an hour.
+The cost will vary depending on where you are and the tradesperson you choose.
+A price of £30 to £50 would be reasonable.
+The job should take no more than 30 minutes.

 Fire alarm installation

 Fitting a mains-powered alarm will require an electrician.
 Most will charge per alarm that needs to be fitted.
-Prices fall into the range £55 - £100 per alarm.
+Prices range between £55 to £100 per alarm.

-You should expect the work to take a minimum of 1-2 hours with an extra 30 mins for each alarm after the first one.
+You should expect the work to take a minimum of 1 to 2 hours, with an extra 30 minutes for each alarm after the first one.

 Ask a Trade